shenef/Boktai-Speedrunning/src/zoktai/any.md

 - Use Black Django and ![][icon_dark] Dark.
 - You should reach **Lvl 26** after this fight.

-Open the chest afterwards for a random card.
 Backtrack inside and proceed upstairs until you take an elevator.
 The outdoors screen has solar wind that will push you if using sunlight.
-Use the solar walkway to go straight to the next elevator if you don't need the following items.
+Use the solar walkway with <=8 Sunlight to go straight to the next elevator if you don't need the following items.

 If you do, open these chests for items (![][icon_jerky] ![][icon_solar_nut] ![][icon_warp_leaf] ![][icon_tasty_meat]) before taking the elevator at the north side of the room:
 ![](./assets/images/spiral_chests_1.webp)
 ![](./assets/images/spiral_chests_2.webp)

 Equip ![][icon_dash] Dash, ![][icon_sol] Sol, ![][icon_frost] Frost and ![][icon_cloud] Cloud.
-Use ![][icon_sol] Sol to kill the Leys, activate the lever, then kill the Leys again.
+Use ![][icon_sol] Sol to kill the Leys, activate the lever, then kill the Leys again to reach **Lvl 27.**
-Push the block and farm Leys for EXP if you did not already reach **Lvl 27.**
+Push the block and farm Leys for EXP if you did not reach this level.
 Proceed downstairs, put all stat points into STRG, then use a ![][icon_power_nut] Power Nut to do the puzzle.

 Push the left block ↘️, then the other block ↙️↘️ so that they’re next to each other: